Count of Malta: Reign of Martin I of Sicily

 All the territories that were held by the Chiaramonte family were divided by Martin I of Sicily between Guglielmo Raimondo Moncada and the Cabrera Family.
 During this period, the fief was elevated to a marquisate.
-Guglielmo Riamondo Moncada was granted the fief, because he wa a great grandson of Lukina de Malta, and a descendant of Henry, Count of Malta.
+Guglielmo Riamondo Moncada was granted the fief, because he was a great-grandson of Lukina de Malta, and a descendant of Henry, Count of Malta.

 At this time, the greatest threat to the crown was Artale II Alagona.
 Artale was a member of the Alagona family, which was a major player in the unrest of 1377–1392.
 Guglielmo Raimond Moncada ceded the fiefdom back to the crown, so it could be used in negotiations with Artale II Alagona.

 In 1393, the fief was transferred to Artale II Alagona.
 He controlled the fief until 1396, after which King Martin I once again gave the islands back to Guglielmo Riamondo Moncada.
 Apparently the populations of Malta and Gozo, along with the nobility, were divided on the question on who should be Marquis of Malta.
 This led to widespread violence throughout both islands, especially after Moncada lost the favour in Sicily.
 He finally lost Malta in 1397.
 Artale II Alagona held to the Castrum Maris until 1398.